FRAMEWORK – A weekend workshop for performers and photographers

 Both days 11.00 – 17.00

-The workshop takes inspiration from the current exhibition 4 Saints in 3 Acts about the opera which defied traditional form and content, radically negotiating the intersection of white and black, queer and straight, avant-garde and mainstream subcultures.
+The workshop takes inspiration from the current exhibition exploring 4 Saints in 3 Acts, the opera that defied traditional form and content, radically negotiating the intersection of white and black, queer and straight, avant-garde and mainstream subcultures.

 Luke Dixon‘s productions for theatre nomad, of which he was Artistic Director for 20 years, included all-female versions of ‘Macbeth’ and ‘Hamlet’, cross-dressed ‘Duke Bluebeard’s Castle’, ‘Twelfth Night’ and ‘As You Like It’.
 His academic and teaching work has included Senior Lecturer at Nelson Mandela Metropolitan University South Africa and Senior Lecturer at Middlesex University.
-Dixon’s current practice and research interests include the performer’s relationship with space, eroticism and performance, and the psychology of acting.
+Dixon’s current practice and research interests include the performer’s relationship with space, eroticism and performance, and the psychology of acting.£200/£180 members & concessions

 By booking for this event you agree to our Terms & Conditions